-Eosinophilic esophagitis is an inflammation in the esophagus due to an overreaction of the immune system.
-The esophagus is the tube that delivers food from your mouth to your stomach.
+Eosinophilic esophagitis is an inflammation in the esophagus, the tube that delivers food from your mouth to your stomach.
 The swelling can make it difficult to swallow.

 |Copyright © Nucleus Medical Media, Inc.|